AcevedoR/rpg-maestro/README.md

 ## TODO
 - Youtube to mp3
   - make a script that do conversion on my server and put it in correct directory ✅
-  - upload on fourgate.cloud.private by default
+  - upload on fourgate.cloud.private by default <--- figure out a way to either:
+    - have a private url for my own usage, only available in France && make the public one available to all && disable track uploading <-- demo version ?
+    - secure mp3 files behind auth
+      - crossOrigin={'use-credentials'} ?
+      - or add a token in url
   - for now, add them to default session via API
   - auto create the track in RPG maestro shared db <- this is not possible yet, might want to think about that.. like a catalogue ?
 - demo env vs my personal use !